 Toppings to put on Mexican corn are:

 - Cotija Cheese: Also called Mexican corn cheese, shredded cotija cheese is the traditional cheese to use as a topping.
-If you can’t get your hands on it, you can also use crumbly queso fresco.
+If finding cotija cheese is an issue, you can also use crumbly queso fresco.
 And if that is not an option, I’ve seen people use parmesan and feta cheese as well.

-- An optional sprinkle of chili powder: I love a sprinkle of additional seasoning on top for extra tang and color.
+- An optional sprinkle of chili powder: I love a sprinkle of additional seasoning on top on top of the cheese mixture for extra tang and color.

 - Chopped cilantro: All you need is a handful of fresh chopped cilantro.